apim/apim.github.io/03_Spring_Tutorial.md

 }
 ```

-You shall get output like
+You shall get output like this.
 > 1, APIM, 500

 Now in this example **ClassPathXmlApplicationContext** has been used as spring container.
 There is another popular container viz. *FileSystemXmlApplicationContext*.
 The differences are straightforward - first one allows loading of context definition only from classpath where the second one allows loading of the same from filesystem.
 There is also a third implementation - *WebXmlApplicationContext*, which is used when Spring framework is working in a web application.